tarekziade/blog/entries/kinto.rst

 We're going to use Kinto for:

-- the **OneCRL** client in Firefox, that is syncing the list of certificate revokations in Firefox.
+- the **OneCRL** client in Firefox, that is syncing the list of certificate revocations in Firefox.
 The plan is to offer the security team the ability to deploy a change to all our users as fast as possible.